Skip to Main Content

 New Student Orientation

-Entering first-year students are required to complete New Student Orientation (NSO) prior to beginning the Summer Bridge Program.
-The mission of NSO is to holistically address students’ transition to college.
-Therefore, our program is designed to familiarize students with Guttman’s distinct resources and services, introduce them to faculty, staff and student life, review basic policies and procedures, and provide detailed information on our unique Summer Bridge program.
+The mission of New Student Orientation (NSO) is to holistically address students’ transition to Stella and Charles Guttman Community College.
+Therefore, our program is designed to familiarize students with Guttman’s distinct resources and services and review basic policies and procedures in preparation for participation in the Bridge program.
+For more information, visit NSO webpage.

 Proof of Graduation